 Vagina

 The vagina is lined with nonkeratinized stratified squamous epithelium, which plays a vital role in maintaining a healthy vaginal environment.
-This tissue provides protection against mechanical stress during sexual intercourse and childbirth.
+That said, this tissue provides protection against mechanical stress during sexual intercourse and childbirth.
 The moist surface is essential for lubrication, reducing friction and facilitating these activities.

 The vaginal epithelium also contributes to the maintenance of vaginal pH, which is crucial for preventing infections.
 The cells produce glycogen, which is metabolized by bacteria to produce lactic acid, maintaining an acidic environment that inhibits the growth of harmful microorganisms.
 The nonkeratinized nature of the epithelium allows for greater permeability, facilitating the exchange of fluids and nutrients.